MICHELE NORRIS, Host:

 That includes a fiancee, as NPR's legal affairs correspondent Nina Totenberg reports.

-Ms. MIRIAM REGALADO (Plaintiff): This was, you know, sending a message to other employees.
+MIRIAM REGALADO: This was, you know, sending a message to other employees.
 They're saying: Don't you dare, you know, do what she did.
 Otherwise, we'll take care of you like we did with her.

-Mr. ERIC THOMPSON (Plaintiff): This is the worst part of the whole ordeal is the message and intimidation.
+ERIC THOMPSON: This is the worst part of the whole ordeal is the message and intimidation.